 - Assisting in the selection of the right delivery model, i.e. fresh vs. frozen, and the specific infrastructure and personnel requirements of each, based on which a commercial model is structured

 - Reducing the regulatory footprint of Cold Chain, and eliminating the burden of process changes when advancing to clinical trials

 - Improving the CQAs, hence potentially improving safety and efficacy of the ATMPs in clinical trials.
 As such, early incorporation of Biopreservation Best Practices in ATMP manufacturing is highly recommended.

-Join this webinar with Alireza Abazari, MSc, PhD, Scientific Applications Director, BioLife Solutions, Inc as he discusses:
+Watch this on demand webinar with Alireza Abazari, MSc, PhD, Scientific Applications Director, BioLife Solutions, Inc as he discusses: